Excerpts from the Archives of the Narcissism List - Part 18

 Then there is the "we are such strangers".
 This is the most promiscuous, wild, ecstatic, insane type of orgy.
-A kaleidoscope of flesh and semen and pubic hair and sweat and feet and wild eyes and penises and orifices of all measure.
+Rules of conduct are negotiated in advance (often among the men only), certain gestures of intimacy avoided (no kissing, no wedding rings, and so on).
+And then: a kaleidoscope of flesh and semen and pubic hair and sweat and feet and wild eyes and penises and orifices of all measure.
 Until it is all over in an orgiastic cry.
 Usually, following the initial frenzy of devouring each other, small groups (twosomes, threesomes) retire and proceed to make love.
 They get intoxicated by the smells and the fluids and the bizarreness of it all.
 It slowly peters out in a benign sort of way.

 Lastly, there is the "we couldn't help it" thing.
 Aided by alcohol or drugs, the right music or videos - the participants, mostly unwilling but fascinated - slip into sex.
 They tumble in fits and starts.
 They withdraw only to return forced to by a mighty curiosity.
 They make love hesitantly, shyly, fearfully, almost clandestinely (though in full view of all the others).
 This is the sweetest kind.
 It is depraved and perverted, it is painfully arousing, it heightens one's sensation of oneself.
 It is a trip.